 What are the stages of adrenal cancer?

 Stage III.
-In this stage, the tumor is any size and 1 of the following is true:
+In this stage, the tumor has not spread to distant parts of the body, and 1 of the following is true:

 Talking with your healthcare provider